The Chair Company: Release

 HBO and Warner Bros.
 Discovery formally announced the series order in a press release on September 12, 2024.
 Footage from The Chair Company was featured in a two-minute teaser HBO released on November 10, 2024, highlighting its upcoming programming for 2025.
 On September 8, it was announced the show would debut on October 12, 2025, with a total of eight episodes released weekly until the season finale on November 30.
 New still photos from the series were also released.
 The official two-minute trailer was released on September 18, 2025.
 The A.V.
 Club writer Mary Kate Carr called it "quintessential Tim Robinson — that is to say, funny but also kind of unsettling, straddling the line between silly and serious".
 Hershal Pandya of Vulture said called it "a display of perfect Robinson facial expressions and line deliveries."
 Ahead of the show's release, Andy Murray of Tom's Guide wrote: "the buzz is high in U.S. circles, which is impressive given The Chair Companys indie nature and offbeat stylings.
 It's definitely one to watch out for."

 Robinson and Kanin said they deliberately tried to release as little as possible about the series.
 Kanin said: "When I watch a show or a movie, I don't want to know anything about it.
 I would want to just be surprised by everything."
-The first seven episodes of The Chair Company were provided to reviewers in advance of the show's debut, but the series finale was withheld, and critics were asked not report specific details about Ron Trosper's workplace accident in the series premiere.
+The first seven episodes of The Chair Company were provided to reviewers in advance of the show's debut, but the season finale was withheld, and critics were asked not report specific details about Ron Trosper's workplace accident in the series premiere.
 Slates Sam Adams said the request came "not just once, but numerous times, in bold and underlined type."
 Writers were also asked not to reveal anything about Joseph Tudisco's character Mike Santini.
 IndieWires Ben Travers wrote of this: "Usually when a network claims a show's premise is also a spoiler, it's an annoying overreaction.
 But in this case it makes sense.
 They're protecting a damn good joke."
 Adams wrote that it "seems like an absurd request" because the workplace incident itself is fairly innocuous, but that it feels appropriate because "while the chair incident might not seem like much to anyone else, it's a very, very big deal to Ron Trosper."

 The series premiere, "Life goes by too f**king fast, it really does.", debuted on October 12, 2025, airing on HBO and streaming on Max in the United States, with a simultaneous release in Canada on Crave.
 The episode became available the following day in the United Kingdom on Sky Comedy and in Australia on HBO Max Australia.

 In November 2025 the show was renewed for a second season at HBO.